 Many of our data users are beholden to regulatory pressures and legally binding environmental targets and therefore have specific geoclimate data requirements.
 By embedding climate change knowledge into our work, BGS is able to support anyone adapting or building resilience to geohazards under future climate change scenarios.

-Download our position statement
+Download our research briefing

 To help us tailor the climate-related data products and services that we are currently developing, please fill out our questionnaire.